min2ha/ukwa-site/content/target/23503/index.en.md

   "subject": null
 }

-# Dan Rogerson on Facebook (Liberal Democrats Candidate for North Cornwall)

 Dan Rogerson stood as Liberal Democrats candidate for North Cornwall at the 2015 General Election but was not elected.